Kraven's Last Hunt: Prose novel

 A novelised adaption of Kraven's Last Hunt was released in October 2014 as part of Marvel Prose Novel series, adapted from the original issues and expanded upon by Neil Kleid.
 In this adaptation, Peter and Mary Jane are not married, due to the changes in continuity that resulted from the "One More Day" story arc.
+A GraphicAudio audio dramatisation of this novelisation was released in 2016.